taptapdan/taptapdan/README.md

 ## Hiya! 🎋

-I'm <strong>taptapdan</strong>, I'm a software engineer, and I'm currently using my coding super powers in edtech.
+I'm <strong>taptapdan</strong>, I'm a software engineer with 15 years of experience, and I'm currently using my coding super powers in edtech.

 ### Tech I'm Using